Faculty Research Mentors

 Associate Professor | Behavioral and Systems Neuroscience

 We conduct research related to hearing - auditory perception and cochlear implants.
-There are actually two labs - one basic science lab that uses animal models, and one clinical research lab that tests human subjects.
-We focus on two areas: 1) how neural health of the auditory nerve changes after cochlear implantation, and how aging affects this process, for instance recovery of neural structures such as myelin or neurites.
-2) how central auditory processing differs in people with hearing loss and hearing devices like cochlear implants, and these differences affect the ability to segregate (and understand) speech in background noise.
-We study these questions using psychophysics/behavior, non-invasive electrophysiological measures using the cochlear implant to record neural signals, immunohistochemistry, and computational models.
+We focus on two areas: 1) how binaural integration differs in people with hearing loss and hearing devices like cochlear implants, and how these differences affect the ability to segregate (and understand) speech in background noise; 2) how pitch perception differs with cochlear implants, particularly the weighting of cochlear place versus temporal envelope cues.
+We study these questions mainly in human subjects with normal hearing and hearing loss using psychophysics/behavior, non-invasive electrophysiological measures using the cochlear implant to record neural signals, and computational modeling.
 Lab Website

 Sandra Rugonyi